flohil/wdio-workflo/docs/cliOptions.md

   --debug                  enable debugging with Node-Inspect Manager chrome extension (default: false)

-  --reportErrorsInstantly  report broken testcase errors and errors from validation failures immediatly (default: false)
+  --reportErrorsInstantly  report broken testcase errors and errors from validation failures immediately (default: false)
                            allowed values are (true|false)
                            will be enabled by default if consoleLogLevel is set to "steps"